 Further tests for melanoma

-Your doctor injects a dye close to the area of the melanoma and watches to find the first lymph nodes that the dye reaches.
+During a sentinel node biopsy your doctor injects a dye close to the area of the melanoma and watches to find the first lymph nodes that the dye reaches.
 These are the sentinel nodes.
 Your doctor will remove the nodes and send them off to the lab.
 If they contain cancer cells, you will need another operation to remove the other lymph nodes in the area.

 After the tests